+The FN mechanism was published in the same year.
+The models based on the FN mechanism with continuous symmetries are discussed in the references \cite{Leurer:1992wg,Leurer:1993gy,Ibanez:1994ig,Binetruy:1994ru,Dudas:1995yu,Grossman:1995hk,Nir:1995bu,Barbieri:1995uv,Binetruy:1996xk,Barbieri:1996ww,Choi:1996se,Nelson:1997bt,Buchmuller:1998zf,Babu:1999me,King:2001uz}.
 In the framework of the SM, considering only one Higgs doublet with a $U(1)$ flavour symmetry, the flavour problem has been addressed in \cite{Babu:1999me}.
 Flavour symmetry is spontaneously broken at energy scale $M$ around the TeV scale.
 The effective theory below energy scale $M$ corresponds to the SM with one Higgs doublet but with non–renormalizable terms in the Higgs Yukawa couplings.
-Only top quark has renormalizable Yukawa couplings.
-The couplings of other fermions are suppressed by different powers of $(H^\dag H/M^2)$ where $H$ is the Standard Model Higgs doublet.
-This suppression factor provides the small expansion parameter $\epsilon$, and is subjected to the flavour symmetry resulting different powers of $\epsilon$ in the fermionic mass matrices.
-However, for neutrinos whose masses are expected to be in the eV scale, see-saw mechanism has been considered in the work of E. Ma \cite{ma}.
-In this work, in addition to SM particles, heavy right handed neutrinos with TeV scale mass has been considered as the new physics scale.
-In the scalar sector additional one scalar doublet is also considered.
+Only the top quark has renormalizable Yukawa couplings.
+The couplings of other fermions are suppressed by different powers of $(H^\dag H/M^2)$, where $H$ is the Standard Model Higgs doublet.
+This suppression factor provides the small expansion parameter $\epsilon$, and is subjected to the flavour symmetry, resulting in different powers of $\epsilon$ in the fermionic mass matrices.
+However, for neutrinos whose masses are expected to be in the eV scale, seesaw mechanism has been considered in the work of E. Ma \cite{ma}.
+In this work, in addition to SM particles, heavy right-handed neutrinos with TeV scale mass has been considered as the new physics scale.
+In the scalar sector, an additional scalar doublet is also considered.
 A $U(1)$ flavour symmetry with lepton number has been considered in such a way that the heavy fermionic singlets interact with the SM leptons only through the additional scalar doublet but not through the SM higgs doublet.
-As the VEV of the additional doublet is in the MeV scale, the Dirac mass term in the seesaw mass matrix is much lower and appropriate light neutrino masses are naturally obtained with TeV scale mass of heavy right handed neutrinos.
-In another work \cite{raar} in obtaining small neutrino masses, certain conditions of Dirac and Majorana masses have found under which Type-\rom{1} seesaw mechanism can lead to different number of massless neutrinos.
+As the VEV of the additional doublet is in the MeV scale, the Dirac mass term in the seesaw mass matrix is much lower, and appropriate light neutrino masses are naturally obtained with TeV scale mass of heavy right-handed neutrinos.

+In another work \cite{raar} in obtaining small neutrino masses, certain conditions of Dirac and Majorana masses have been found under which Type-\rom{1} seesaw mechanism can lead to different number of massless neutrinos.
 Such conditions are found to be related with some underlying $U(1)$ symmetry.
-In such cases higher order corrections at one or two loop level provide the appropriate light neutrino mass with seesaw scale in the TeV range.
+In such cases, higher-order corrections at one or two loop level provide the appropriate light neutrino mass with seesaw scale in the TeV range.